Call for Submissions

 Abstract

 Computational microscopy is transforming the quantitative characterization of advanced materials and biological systems, shifting the primary bottleneck from hardware limitations to computational challenges.
-Modern imaging platforms enable micro- and nanoscale, high-dimensional, in-situ, and operando measurements; consequently, reconstruction and analysis algorithms now determine the fidelity, interpretability, and ultimate scientific value of the data.
-This workshop will highlight emerging computational methodologies that drive advances in microscopy, including physics-informed learning, large-scale tomographic reconstruction, multimodal data fusion, and uncertainty quantification.
-Beyond image formation, discussions will emphasize scalable and robust algorithms that integrate into scientific and industrial workflows across X-ray, electron, and optical modalities.
-By identifying open challenges and incorporating industrial perspectives, the workshop seeks to advance quantitative, high-dimensional imaging methodologies that directly support technological innovation and scientific discovery.
+This workshop will highlight emerging computational methodologies for next-generation X-ray and electron microscopy, with a strong emphasis on scalable and robust algorithms that integrate seamlessly into scientific and industrial workflows.
+By identifying open challenges and incorporating industry perspectives, the workshop seeks to advance quantitative, high-dimensional imaging techniques that directly drive technological innovation and scientific discovery.

-We invite submissions on a wide range of topics related to computational microscopy, including but not limited to:
+We invite submissions on computational methods for X-ray and electron microscopy, including but not limited to:

 2. Computational Electron Microscopy